3kh0/bing-rewards/README.md

+# Goodbye

+This project has been inactive for quite some time and there really has been no progress on it.
+The original maintainer has lost interest in maintaining it and I just have too much on my plate to maintain it.
+That being said, you are welcome to reuse the code for any of your own projects since this is a open source project.

+As for this discord, we will be moving to a read-only state so no new messages can be sent.
+Feel free to leave if you so desire.

+If you still want a working rewards script, I would recommend a program written by jack-mil.
+Here is the link to check it out: https://github.com/jack-mil/bing-rewards

+Thank you for supporting this project while it was active from 3kh0 and jjjchens.
+Goodbye and fuck Microsoft <3

+- Echo (3kh0)

 An automated solution using Python and Selenium for earning daily Microsoft Rewards points in all categories including web, mobile, and offers.

 - [Getting Started (Local set-up)](#getting-started--local-set-up-)